What is Deep Adaptation?

 Deep Adaptation asks us to Restore what’s life-giving, Relinquish what isn’t, live with Resilience, and Reconcile with change.Me, now.

 What can we bring back to help us with the coming difficulties and tragedies?
 The capitalist system does not reward reuse and repair mindsets.
-Though my great-grandparents and in-laws have explicit knowledge about living more simply, my generation does not.
+Though our older generations have explicit knowledge about living more simply, my generation does not.
 We were sold a promise of endless growth, progress ever upwards and disdain for the old ways.
 How can we reconnect with pre-industrial modes that worked well?

 It involves people and communities rediscovering attitudes and approaches to life and organisation that our hydrocarbon-fuelled civilisation eroded.
 Examples include re-wilding landscapes, so they provide more ecological benefits and require less management, changing diets back to match the seasons, rediscovering non-electronically powered forms of play, and increased community-level productivity and support.Jem Bendell, 2018

 What do we need to let go of in order to not make matters worse?
 There are developments we’d hate to lose and others we can do without.
 We’ve been told to buy, use, discard and re-purchase willy-nilly for years now.
 Do we really need all the ‘things’ this modern society tells us we ‘need’?
 This R asks us to consider which assets, behaviors, and beliefs we can relinquish.